zhong-j-yu/rekex/doc/Intro.md

 provides a DSL that's tailored for grammar definitions.
 The programmer defines a grammar in this DSL, from which a parser is generated that can recognize inputs and produce parse trees.
-That sounds straightforward, and the introductory examples all look tidy and clean.
+That seems straightforward, and the introductory examples all look tidy and clean.

-However, in most use cases, we need to produce some type of result for each input, other than what the parser can produce automatically from the grammar alone.
+However, in most parsing applications, we need to produce some kind of result for each input, other than what the parser can produce automatically based on the grammar alone.
 There are mainly two ways to do it:

 - Actions, written in the target programming language,